jangjaelee/rollout-conversion-extension/README.md

-# Rollout Conversion Extension for Argo CD UI
+# Kubernetes Deployment to Argo Rollout YAML Converter for Argo CD UI

-This project is an Argo CD UI extension tool that automatically converts Kubernetes Deployments into Argo Rollout YAML manifests.
+> This project is an Argo CD UI extension that automatically converts Kubernetes Deployments into Argo Rollouts YAML manifests.
+It allows users to easily transform their deployment manifests into the Argo Rollouts format directly within the Argo CD web UI.

 ![image](https://raw.githubusercontent.com/jangjaelee/rollout-conversion-extension/refs/heads/main/ui/images/Rollout-Conversion-Extension.png)